 Whenever there is a formatting option available in the comment box, try to use it most of the time.
 Let me show you how formatting makes an impact.
 Tell me, which of the following two are interesting?

 You’re a wonderful writer but not all the wars were fought the way you discussed above.
 Germany lost to Britain in 1658, China lost to Japan in 1904.
 Japan lost to the USA in 1945.
 I think you should just see this link for your reference: https://gauravtiwari.org/commenting/

 You’re a wonderful writer but not all the wars were fought the way you discussed above.

 - China lost to Japan in 1904.

-I think you should just see this link for the reference: Gaurav Tiwari’s Question Hub
+I think you should just look at this link for your reference: Commenting

-Made a comment by following all these steps and leaved?
-Friend, you need to check how well is your comment is performing.
-Go back to the blog post on regular basis and check if new replies are posted.
+Made a comment by following all these steps and left?
+Friends, you need to check how well your comment is performing.
+Go back to the blog post on a regular basis and check if new replies are posted.

 So, this was all from my end.
 Your comments are your own creations.
-Be creative and keep engaging wonderful discussions.
+Be creative and keep engaging in wonderful discussions.
 Happy commenting.